Archaeological Park of Dion: Isis sanctuary

-The Macedonian Tombs
+The Macedonian tombs

 In the course of the first excavations, a vaulted Macedonian grave with a Doric façade from the 4th century BC was found.
 The marble doors were broken, the grave was robbed by grave robbers.
 A funerary couch of marble with the representation of a battle of cavalry and parts of a frieze, displaying lions, remained.

 A second grave was excavated in 1955.
 It contained a stone couch, the floor was designed with colored pebbles.

 One year later, a third grave was released.
 Next to a stone couch, there were three pedestals.

 The fourth grave was discovered in 1979.
 A funerary couch with ivory inserts hid behind the marble gates.

 The last grave was found in 1988.
 Among the finds was a silver quarter-drachmae with depicting Alexander the Great and a golden Charon's penny (Charons Obolus), in which the name "Epigenis" was engraved.

 As burial objects gold jewelry, golden and silver coins, glass bottles that may have contained perfumes, glass jars, and a copper mirror had been found.
 Some tombstones, as well as the burial objects, are displayed in the Archaeological Museum.

-The Theatres
+The theatres

-Hellinistic Theatre
+Hellinistic theatre

-The classical theater, in which the premiere of Bakchen of Euripides took place, was replaced in the 3rd century BC by the Hellenistic theater.
+The classical theater, in which the premiere of the Bacchae of Euripides took place, was replaced in the 3rd century BC by the Hellenistic theater.
 A semi-circular mound of earth was laid on which brick-built seats were placed.
 A digging around the round orchestra ensures the drainage of the rainwater.
 Underground rooms and hallways allowed the appearance and disappearance of actors and objects.
 The stage was slightly higher than the orchestra.
-There were devices which allowed to show special effects.
+There were devices which allowed for special effects.
 The theater is used today, after a further modernization, for the annual "Olympus Festival".